charliethrift/specialist_range/README.md

 ## Methods Summary
 1. Estimate range size in bee species (extent of occurrence) using convex-hulls, with cleaned global occurrence data from Dorey et al., 2023
-2. Quantify diet as the number of plant genera a bee species collects pollen from, with pollen data from Wood et al., 2023
+2. Quantify diet as: categorical (specialist/generalist), numeric (rarefied count of plant families), and phylogenetic (breadth of plant families), with pollen data from Wood et al., 2023
-3. Analyze the relationship between range and diet using linear models
+3. Analyze the relationship between range and diet using Pearson's correlation tests, t-tests, linear models, PGLS regression
-4. Current work: incorporate phylogenetic diversity metrics for plants and account for phylogeny in bees

 # Repository Directory